 This file provides the configuration for this instance of the CSV connector.
 It describes, among other things, the connector version, the location of the CSV file resource, and the object types that are supported for this connection.
-For a complete understanding of connector configuration files, see "Configuring Connectors" in the Integrator's Guide.
+For a complete understanding of connector configuration files, see "Configure Connectors" in the Connectors Guide.